- Station Road, Wyke, Bradford, BD12 8LA and Meadway, Buttershaw, Bradford, BD6 2SP

 - Walking routes

-Judy Woods is the collective name given to the largest woodland site managed by City of Bradford MDC in the south of the district.
+Situated in south Bradford, Judy Woods is the collective name given to the largest woodland site managed by the City of Bradford MDC in the south of the district.
 The wooded area comprises Judy Wood, Old Hanna Wood, Low Wood, Doctor Wood, and Royds Hall Great Wood.
 These names reflect prominent people and landscape uses in the local area over several centuries.

-Although appearing natural and calm these days, there is a rich history of coal mining throughout the local area including the woodland site.
+Although appearing natural and calm these days, there is a rich history of coal mining throughout the local area, including the woodland site.
 The underlying geology of the site is Coal Measures, unlike the majority of the Bradford area’s Gritstone, and the landscape reflects this with areas of woodland interspersed with agricultural land of large fields and hedgerows set in relatively low rolling hills.
 The wood itself bears testimony to the mining past of this area, with numerous bell pit sites and small spoil heaps.
-In the 19th century much of the area was owned by the Low Moor Iron Company, and their tramroads and embankments are also visible and an important part of the areas industrial heritage.
+In the 19th century, much of the area was owned by the Low Moor Iron Company, and their tramroads and embankments are also visible and an essential part of the area’s industrial heritage.

 A visit to Judy Woods at any time of year will result in wildlife sightings.
-The mature woodlands are home to numerous species and the neighbouring farmland provides additional buffering habitat.
-Watch for foraging bats on the woodland edge in summer, fieldfares feeding in the open pastures through winter, and English bluebells seemingly reflecting the rich blue skies in late spring.
-The autumnal colour amongst the foliage of the broadleaved trees is not to be missed!
+The mature woodlands are home to numerous species, and the neighbouring farmland provides additional buffering habitat.
+In summer, visitors should watch for foraging bats near the edge of the woods and fieldfares feeding in open pastures during winter.